GregoryBevan/escape-camp-codelab/docs/#4-focus-on-domain-and-business.md

             contestants = contestants.toMutableList().also { it.add(contestant) }
         )
 ```
-You have implemented the logic to enroll a contestant to a Game.
+You now have implemented the logic to enroll a contestant to a Game 🙂.

 ### Create ContestantEnrolled event
-Next step will be to create a new event based on GameCreated event
+The next step will be to create a new event based on the generated GameCreated event
 - **Open the `GameEvent` sealed class in the package `me.elgregos.escapecamp.game.domain.event`**
 - **Create the `ContestEnrolled` data class which extends `GameEvent`**
 ```kotlin